iamrichardjones/acronymfinder/README.md

 * Add more Mnemonics  (on-going) - Currently over 500 Slogans and 5200 Songs

 ### Legal Bit
 All data used in this project is sourced from the internet.
 I take no responsibility for any errors.
 Please let me know if there are problems or if any bits should be removed.
+LICENCE.txt contains the MIT Licence